Understanding Customers & Users

 Understanding customers is key in Business Design projects.
 Many of our clients are willing to develop new products and services based on customer needs - but do not really know how to find and understand them.
 Typical market research, customer segmentations based on demographic attributes or even fake personas do not really help to design something new.
 In addition, many employees are missing direct contact to customers and users to see how and why their offerings are used.
 But some tend to always ask the same customers ("buddies") for feedback.

 A guided field study to better understand your customers and users is a great way to get your employees and colleagues out of the building and into the world of your customers and users.
 That reveals innovation potentials based on customers needs automatically.
-We especially recommend to conduct a field study prior to Business Design sprints, when you notice (e.g. in the Setup phase) that your level of knowledge about your customers and users is pretty low (see Readiness Check).
-After a field study, you can easily pick a specific primary target group to focus on in a Business Design sprint and tailor your offering to their specific needs.
+We especially recommend to conduct a field study prior to Business Design sprints, when you notice that your level of knowledge about your customers and users is pretty low (see Readiness Check).
+After a field study, you can easily pick a specific primary target group to start Ideation and tailor your offering to their specific needs.

 We follow a structured process when we conduct a qualitative field study: